aleshaleksey/fansys23/02-base-rules.md

 ___
 ### Abilities

-These are the really cool abilities that a character has, like throwing fire balls, healing otherwise lethal wounds, or being able to chop a giant rock in half (or carry said rock).
+These are additional abilities that a character has, like throwing fire balls, healing otherwise lethal wounds, or being able to chop a giant rock in half (or carry said rock).
 In short extra "things" that a character can do that it might not be able to do, or the ability to withstand things it might not be able to withstand otherwise.
 A character can gain abilities in exchange for level points.
 Abilities are covered in the ["Abilities"](06-abilities.md#abilities-and-boons) chapter.

 ___
 ### Size